 2. The Security Grade of The Lock

 Many homeowners do not take advantage of the security grades of their locks because they probably do not even know that locks have security gradings.
 A majority of lock manufacturers have their locks tested, and then they are given a grading or rating.
 These numbers are meant to give a general idea of how strong, durable, and secure the lock will be.
 These locks are normally tested and graded by the American National Standards Institute (ANSI) or the Builders Hardware Manufacturers Association (BHMA).
 The locks are graded based on the number of cycles the lock can withstand before it begins to deteriorate, as well as the amount of force that they can stand up to.
 For example, ANSI Grade 1 deadbolts can withstand much more force than Grade 3 deadbolts and they last for 600,000 more cycles.
+So, if you’re buying security locks for the front door, you’ll want to consider a higher grade or rating.

 When homeowners are going through the process of buying a new lock, it is important for them to pay attention to the grading and the rating of the lock.
 This will help them figure out how long their locks will last and it will help them choose the right lock that affords them a maximum amount of security.